HFQR/xitca-web/postgres/README.md

     - async/await native.
     - less heap allocation on query.
     - zero copy row data parsing.
-    - quic transport layer for remote lossy database connection. (implemented for client side only)
+    - quic transport layer for remote lossy database connection.
 - Cons
     - feature absence. no transaction, no query canceling, etc.(being worked on)
     - require nightly rust. (the project's goal is to compile on stable eventually)